So perfectly cute you almost don’t want to eat them! But here I am again – making the cutest Easter cupcakes you ever did see.

 - 1 box vanilla cake mix and ingredients to prepare

-- 1 can whipped vanilla frosting
+- 1 16-ounce can vanilla or chocolate frosting

 - 1 tube pink frosting

 - 4 tubes green frosting